Records at Evansville State Hospital

 Index to Patients Discharged from State Hospitals from 1890-1986

-This index was created by the Board of State Charities which was established in 1889.
-This board collected information from all areas of Public Welfare in Indiana, to include persons in state hospitals and correctional facilities.
+The index created by the Board of State Charities was established in 1889.
+This board collected information from all Public Welfare areas in Indiana, including persons in state hospitals and correctional facilities.

-The index cards contain dates of admission and discharge, hospital name, patient hospital number, diagnosis, county of residence, and date and place of birth.
-Some contain names of parents and siblings.
+The index cards contain admission and discharge dates, hospital name, patient hospital number, diagnosis, county of residence, date, and birthplace.
+Some contain a maiden name, parents, siblings, and aunt or uncle names.
 This index is usually the only source for information on patients admitted to Evansville State Hospital before 1943.
-Access to this index which has been microfilmed is through staff at the Indiana State Archives due to confidentiality reasons.
+Access to this index, which has been microfilmed, is through staff at the Indiana State Archives due to confidentiality reasons.

-For more information you may call the Indiana Archives and Records Administration at 317-591-5326 or visit their website by clicking here.
+Genealogy information may also be obtained by calling the Indiana Archives and Records Administration at 317-591-5326 or visit their website by clicking here for more information.